 How To Euthanize A Betta Fish With Clove Oil

-1. Firstly, add some tank water to the bucket or container that you will use for your betta fish.
-Don’t add too much water as you will be adding your clove oil mixture, but ensure that your betta is comfortable.
+- First, add some tank water to the bucket or container you will use for your betta fish.
+Don’t add too much water; you’ll be adding the clove oil mixture, but ensure that your betta is comfortable.

-Due to the anesthetic effect of clove oil, your fish will not suffer.
-Breathing will become shallow, putting your fish into a euphoric state caused by the lack of oxygen.
+Due to the anesthetic effect of clove oil, your fish won’t suffer.
+Breathing becomes shallow, putting your fish into a euphoric state caused by the lack of oxygen.
 It is not easy to euthanize a sick fish, especially your own pet, but clove oil is a very humane way to do it.

-I found the helpful video above on Youtube which demonstrates how to use clove oil to euthanize a betta fish, while also talking about other methods mentioned later in this post.
+I found the helpful video above on Youtube demonstrating how to use clove oil to euthanize a betta fish.
+It also talks about other methods mentioned later in this post.

 How To Euthanize A Fish Without Clove Oil

 There are several methods that people use to euthanize fish that don’t involve using an anesthetic such as clove oil.
-I wouldn’t use any of these methods myself, especially as clove oil is so easy to find.
+I don’t use or recommend any of these methods myself, especially when clove oil is so easy to find.

 How To Euthanize A Fish With Baking Soda

-Adding baking soda to water will quickly reduce the oxygen content, suffocating your fish until it loses consciousness and eventually dies.
+Adding baking soda to water quickly reduces the oxygen content, suffocating your fish until it loses consciousness and eventually dies.

-You will need to remove your fish to a smaller container and add a teaspoon of baking soda to the water.
-It will usually take 15-20 minutes until your fish becomes unresponsive.
+You need to remove your fish to a smaller container and add a teaspoon of baking soda to the water.
+It usually takes 15-20 minutes until your fish becomes unresponsive.
 Once your fish has shown no signs of movement for 5 minutes (including gill movement), you can assume the fish has died.

-I don’t like to recommend baking soda as it takes quite a while for your fish to die and they will most likely experience some level of distress.
+I don’t like recommending baking soda as it takes quite a while for your fish to die, so they most likely experience some level of distress.

-Baking soda is also not well suited to euthanizing betta fish because they can breathe oxygen from the air through a labyrinth organ.
-As soon as oxygen levels drop within the water, your betta fish will move to the surface where it will fight for air, suffering for longer.
+Baking soda isn’t well suited to euthanizing betta fish because they can breathe oxygen from the air through a labyrinth organ.
+As soon as oxygen levels drop within the water, your betta fish will move to the surface to fight for air, causing it to suffer for longer.